pneff/servicegen/README.markdown

   - An ANTLR grammar for a basic service description.
   - A generator in Python which gives some output based on what it parsed.
+  - An extensive grammar documentation showing what's the intention.

 Usage